Explainer video production process typically takes a few weeks (3-8).

 After Brief we collect materials from the client.
 Typically: PowerPoint Presentations, flyers, website links etc. All the things that help us understand the subject of your video.

-2. Creating a scenario
+2. Creating a script

 A well written scenario constitutes the key for creating a great explainer video.